-Table 14 below shows that the Territory's tax expenditure on motor vehicle registration fees was \$9.5 million in 2016-17, compared to \$9.0 million in 2015-16.
-The 6.3 per cent increase in revenue forgone for motor vehicle registration fees was predominantly due to an increase in exemptions to pensioners and the number of gas and electric vehicles that received a concession.
+Table 14 below shows that the Territory's tax expenditure on motor vehicle registration fees was \$10.1 million in 2017-18, compared to \$9.5 million in 2016-17.
+The 6.1 per cent increase in revenue forgone for motor vehicle registration fees was due to an increase in exemptions for pensioners and the number of gas and electric vehicles that received a concession.

-Table 14: Motor Vehicle Registration Fee - tax expenditures
+Table 14: Motor vehicle registration fee - tax expenditures